How we assess boilers

 By Matthew Knight

-Here you can find out more about how Which? assesses boiler brands to reveal Best Buy boilers that we recommend.
+Here you can find out more about how Which? assesses boiler brands to reveal the best boilers that we recommend.

-Most people want to buy a new boiler that will give them years of reliable service and that they'd be happy to recommend to a friend.
-They may also want to know whether their boiler has the respect of the experts who work with boilers every single day.
+Everyone wants to buy a new boiler that will give them years of reliable service and that they'd be happy to recommend to a friend.
+But what's also reassuring is knowing whether the boiler has the respect of the experts who work with heating systems every single day.

 Only boilers that have a good reliability record, are loved by their owners and are highly regarded by Which?
 Trusted Trader-endorsed heating engineers are given our Best Buy recommendation.